 Directed by Brent and Jeanette Smith

-Tickets on sale July 24th, 2015 Season tickets on sale now!
+Tickets on sale now!
+Ask about season tickets!
 For the best seats contact our box office for advance seating with a season ticket.
 Ask about group discounts.
 541-663-6324

 Disney's The Little Mermaid Music by Alan Menken Lyrics by Howard Ashman and Glenn Slater Book by Doug Wright

 In a magical kingdom beneath the sea, the beautiful young mermaid Ariel longs to leave her ocean home to live in the world above.

 Based on one of Hans Christian Andersen's most beloved stories and the classic animated film, Disney's The Little Mermaid is a hauntingly beautiful love story for the ages.
 With music by eight-time Academy Award winner Alan Menken, lyrics by Howard Ashman and Glenn Slater, and a compelling book by Doug Wright, this fishy fable will capture your heart with its irresistible songs including "Under the Sea," "Kiss the Girl," and "Part of Your World."